 My favorite soft-baked and extra thick peanut butter cookie recipe with heart shaped chocolates.

 They are absolutely loaded with peanut butter flavor and are the softest peanut butter cookie you’ll ever eat.
-And the best part is that the whole recipe can be made in one bowl. 🙂

 - 1/2 teaspoon baking soda

 - 1/2 cup (1 stick; 115g) unsalted butter, softened to room temperature